alecrios/css-style-guide/README.md

 }
 ```

-### Double-quoted strings
+### Single-quoted strings

-Using double-quoted strings maintains consistency with the syntax used in HTML.
+Using single-quoted strings is simply an opinionated choice.

 ``` css
 /* Wrong */